oliviawestmacottssw/SSW.Rules.Content/rules/do-you-log-every-error/rule.md

 ---

 When you walk into a clothes store to exchange a pair of jeans, you expect to be treated with respect.
 The sales person should talk to you at your level, deal with your issues, and in a polite and fair way handle your problem.
-Developers should not expect software users to be treated any differently.
+Developers should not expect software users to be treated any differently​.

 Every error message you put into your products is an opportunity for good service.
 Users don't want to see "Run-time error.
 Can't save record with zero length string", instead the User should receive a message that helps them through the situation.